minhhienvo368/challenge-clustering/README.md

     <img src = "plots/correlation_matrix_MAX.png" width = "500" height = "400">

 #### 1. KMean clustering methods:
- + **2 features**: Running automated loops on each of sub-dataset to detect pairs with highest Silhouette score:
++ **Using Kmeans on 2 features**: Running automated loops on each of sub-dataset to detect the pairs with highest Silhouette score:

 | # 2 features      | Clusters | Score |
 | ------------------| -------- | ----- |